-The city of Novato, California is next in line to renew its Urban Growth Boundary (UGB) before it expires at the end of 2017.
-With two SMART stations underway and Mt.
+The city of Novato, California is on track to renew its Urban Growth Boundary (UGB) before it expires at the end of 2017.
+With three SMART stations underway and Mt.
 Burdell rising on the edge of town, renewing the city’s UGB is critical.
-Greenbelt Alliance is now initiating discussions of a possible ballot measure with local partners and the Novato City Council.
-We need your help to ensure this happens.
+Greenbelt Alliance is now coordinating with local partners and the Novato City Council to develop and pass a renewal measure in November’s election.
+We need your help to ensure… Read More

 In the last 30 years, the Bay Area has lost 217,000 acres of agricultural land to sprawl development—a total area equivalent to seven San Franciscos.
 Contra Costa County agriculture contributes $225 million to the local economy.
 Yet the county has had nearly 20% of its agricultural land paved over since 1990, and much of what’s left is still threatened by imminent development pressure.

 We need to act now to protect the Bay Area’s local food culture.

 Contra Costa County is considering a new $3 billion transportation sales tax measure for November 2016.
 Residents have long called for investments to reduce traffic, prevent sprawl, and create thriving communities near transit.
 Now is the time to make sure new investments from a tax measure would raise the bar.